typemeta/context/README.md

 }
 ```

-These interfaces can then be used to construct extractors from methods that throw an exception, e.g.:
+These interfaces can then be used to construct extractors from methods that throw an exception:

 ```java
 final ExtractorByName.Checked<ResultSet, Boolean, SQLException> BOOLEAN = ResultSet::getBoolean;